adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #113 Started working on the lectures for Week-4.
 Moved on to Week-5 and Week-6 as well.

 #114 Moving right along on Week-5.
 Going to finish it up tomorrow.
+Didn't get to finish Week-5 today.
+Will move along in it tomorrow.